1942 parade

 Co.
 M 32nd Div.
 126th Infantry

-His parents were Louis E. and Lillian O. (La Barre) Burnett, and wife was Caroline E. (Patterson) Burnett.
+He was survived by his parents Louis Ellis and Lillian Ordell (La Barre) Burnett, and wife, Caroline Eudora (Patterson) Burnett.

 S/SGT John P. D'Amour